StockSharp/doc/en/topics/Designer_Genetic.md

   ![Designer_Optimization_Genetic_02](../images/Designer_Optimization_Genetic_02.png)

   For example, make calculations not only by **Profit** but also relative to its **Maximum Drawdown**.
 Available mathematical functions are similar to the [Formula](Designer_Universal_formula.md) block.

+> [!TIP]
+> Optimization through genetics is not deterministic.
+Therefore, determining the exact number of iterations and, consequently, the necessary total time is impossible, unlike [brute-force search](Designer_Optimization.md).